joncursi/cheddur-whitepaper/whitepaper.md

 # Migrating to 2.0

-We will do everything we in the 2.0 migration to maintain (and improve upon) Cheddur's current level of user experience.
-Our goal is for our users to not have to realize they are even using a blockchain.
+We will do everything we can in the 2.0 migration to maintain (and improve upon) Cheddur's current level of user experience.
+Cheddur users should not have to realize they are using a blockchain, and the user experience should align closely to the mainstream social media applications that beginners are used to.

 Being that the SMT protocol is in the early stages of development, it is difficult to anticipate every major change that will be needed to migrate from Cheddur 1.0 to Cheddur 2.0.
 A non-exhaustive list of items is presented below.

+Remove the hurdles associated with blockchain to make it so that

+General Comment: You want them to know they are using blockchain, but feel like using it is seamless.

 ## Authentication